 How Colorado Divorce Laws Apply to Same-Sex Marriage, Civil Unions & Domestic Partnerships

-Whether you have entered into a civil union, a marriage or a domestic partnership, Colorado’s divorce laws may apply if you decide to end your relationship.
+Whether you entered into a civil union, a marriage, or a domestic partnership, Colorado’s divorce laws may apply if you decide to end your relationship.

 Gay and lesbian couples can file for a dissolution of a civil union or a marriage so long as:

-- The couple entered into a type of agreement legally recognized at the time (in Colorado or elsewhere); and
+- you entered into a type of agreement legally recognized at the time (in Colorado or elsewhere) and

-- One of the parties to the agreement has been domiciled in Colorado for at least 91 days before filing for dissolution; or
+- one of you has lived in Colorado for at least 91 days before filing for dissolution; or

-Dissolution of both same-sex marriages and civil unions are subject to the same laws as heterosexual marriages.
+Dissolution of both same-sex marriages and civil unions are subject to the same laws as straight marriages.

 Remember the days of commitment ceremonies and promise rings?
-Even though you never went down to the courthouse and got a marriage license, you and your partner may still be considered common law married under Colorado law.
+Even if you never went down to the courthouse and got a marriage license, you and your partner may still be considered common-law married under Colorado law.